Raaberbahn: History

-Based on the decision of the Ministry of National Development, GYSEV took over the operation of the public passenger transport from 1 October 2011, and from 11 December 2011 to Rajka-Hegyeshalom-Csorna-Répcelak-Porpác, Porpác-Szombathely, Szombathely-Kőszeg, Szombathely-Zalaszentiván, as well as the currently defunct Körmend-Zalalövő railway line, thus extending its operating area by another 214 km railway line and Szombathely railway station.
+GYSEV took over the operation of the public passenger transport from 1 October 2011, and from 11 December 2011 to Rajka-Hegyeshalom-Csorna-Répcelak-Porpác, Porpác-Szombathely, Szombathely-Kőszeg, Szombathely-Zalaszentiván, as well as the currently defunct Körmend-Zalalövő railway line, thus extending its operating area by another 214 km railway line and Szombathely railway station.
 Due to the significant expansion of the network, Szombathely railway station became the largest railway station of GYSEV, ahead of Sopron station.

+To operate these services, seven ÖBB Class 5047s were acquired.

 On 6 December 2013, the Stadler Flirts on the Sopron-Szombathely-Szentgotthárd railway line were put into service and were operational from 15 December.

 In 2014, the railway company contracted 5 Siemens Desiro ML motor trains worth €32 million, which from 4 September 2016 on the Vienna-Sopron-Sopronkeresztúr (Deutschkreutz), Vienna-Pomogy (Pamhagen) section and from December on the Wulkaprodersdorf -Nezsider (Neusiedl) were set into service.

 In August 2016, it was announced that GYSEV will buy another 10 Flirt three-carriage trains for 21.5 billion HUF.
 The first vehicle has been delivered by the manufacturer in March 2018 and the tenth one by January 2019.

 On 14 March 2017, it was announced that the company will purchase five dual-powered Vectron AC two-diesel engines and three three-power Vectron MS locomotives and four optional option locomotives for $12.5 billion.
 The first two vehicles were shipped by the manufacturer in May 2017, followed by the third one in July.

 On the 10 of December 2017, rail passenger traffic at the border between Rajka in Hungary and Rusovce (Oroszvár) in Slovakia resumed.
 The trains are operated by GYSEV between Hegyeshalom - Rajka - Rusovce (Oroszvár)- Bratislava (Pozsony).

+As of 2025, GYSEV also operates trains between Eisenstadt (Kismarton) - Vienna (Bécs) - Bratislava (Pozsony).